HeavyMedl/lists/README.md

 <a name='notElem'/>
 ### notElem : num|str -> [num]|str -> boolean
 ------
-**Description**: Test if the Number or String is not in the Array of Numbers or a String.
+**Description**: Test if the Number or a String is not in the Array of Numbers or a String.

-**Signature Definition**: Give arg 1 a Number or String.
+**Signature Definition**: Give arg 1 a Number or a String.
 Give arg 2 an Array of Numbers or a String.
 Get a boolean.

 **Example Usage**: